mikelevins/bard/docs/notes.md

 ## Modules

 Bard operators, types, and variables are named by **symbols**.
 Symbols inhabit **modules**.
-A module is a finite map from a text name to a symbol object.
+A module is a finite map from text names to symbol objects.
 Every bard expression exists in exactly one module.
 If no module declaration establishes the current module in a piece of code then the current module is `bard.user`.